davefelcey/dse-geo-graph/README.md

 gremlin> g.V().hasLabel('sensor').out('hasPoint').has('loc', Geo.inside(Geo.distance(10,30,50)))
 ==>v[{~label=locReading, community_id=436806144, member_id=0}]
 ```
 I hope this brief over view of the geo-spatial features of DSE Graph has been helpful and will trigger some insteresting applications.
+I'd also like to thank Sebastián Estévez and Marc Selwan for their help, and if you want to see other geo-spatial queries checkout Sebastián's github repo [here](https://gist.github.com/phact/f4669dec9b71a52f7c20971b43f62693)